TSFoster/elm-uuid/README.md

 functions for reading, creating, randomly generating, inspecting and formatting UUIDs.

 There are several versions and variants of UUID.
-Currently, creating the nil UUID, version 3, 4 and 5 UUIDs, and both variants are supported.
-However, all types can be understood and formatted.
+As of elm-uuid version 3.0.0, only versions 3, 4 and 5 are supported, and only variant 1.

-## [Documentation]

-## Elm 0.19.1 requires elm-uuid >= 2.2.1

-[A bugfix in elm 0.19.1][issue-1945] requires that one of [elm-uuid's dependencies][elm-sha1] be updated, so please update this module to >= 2.2.1 to continue using in elm 0.19.1.

-## Warning about Version 4 UUIDs

-Version 4 UUIDs have either 121 or 122 bits randomly allocated (depending on variant).
-I am neither an expert in entropy nor [elm/random], but I suspect the `Random.Generator` does not provide the necessary entropy to fully utilise all those bits of randomness.
-Still, it is probably more than sufficient for most use cases.

 ## Examples